jharwood-63/OIT_Coding_Challenge/README.md

 Enter a movie title in the search bar and click search.
 I was unable to get the data to display in the table but if you open the console (ctrl+shift+i for windows and then click console) you will see that the movie data is returned in the correct format.

+Future Improvements

+If I had more time I would first figure out how to get the table to refresh when new data was received.
+Then I would make the rows of the table clickable.
+When a row is selected a pop up comes up and shows the poster image and other data about each movie.